A description of the forms of worship services offered in our churches.

 Readings for This Week & Next

-Sunday, 28th May, is the Seventh Sunday of the Easter season.
-The readings are (to read them, go HERE):
+The readings for Sunday, 23rd July, are (to read them, go HERE):

-Sunday, 4th June, is Day of Pentecost.
-The readings are (to read them, go HERE):
+The readings for Sunday, 30th July, are (to read them, go HERE):

 Parentheses means that the verses are optional, but we usually read the optional verses anyway.